charlesknapp/charlesknapp/README.md

 - Prototyping some cool stuff with Mongo, NextJS, and Rive
 - Breaking (and fixing) things to learn

-At Cadogy, we’re not just writing code, we’re solving real-world problems for clients across the globe.
-I’m always pushing for work that makes a difference.

-> Our mission?
-Tools that spark change.
-Not just fix bugs.

 ---

 ### Let's Chat